 When sowed in winter, cut back on watering to once a week or two weeks to prevent oversaturation.

 5. Soil pH and Quality

-Ground soil with a coarse material like sand or mulch will drain moisture quickly and dry out the seeds.
+Ground soil with a coarse material like sand or mulch drains moisture quickly and dries out the seeds.

 Before sowing grass seeds, you should start sampling the soil for organic content and pH level.

 Enriching the soil’s organic content will help it retain an acidic pH.
 Otherwise, amend the garden soil with elemental sulfur or aluminum sulfate.

 Many believe throwing grass seed all over the ground will eventually grow grass, but it is not entirely true.

 Start with digging the soil to a depth of 20-25cm and removing large rocks and debris from the ground.

 - Work with a tiller if the soil is compacted to break the particles into marble-sized.